btroop/btroop/docs/experience.md

 <details>
   <summary><b>Project details</b></summary>
   <br/>
-  <b>OKR, data, reporting and tooling management for cross-org PMO</b>
+  ><b>OKR, data, reporting and tooling management for cross-org PMO</b>
+  >

-  - Influenced corporate strategy by facilitating the development of organization-wide OKRs for 10 different programs scoped to 10, 1 and 1/2 year time frames and by leading the OKR rollout across the company's 14 major business groups
+  >- Influenced corporate strategy by facilitating the development of organization-wide OKRs for 10 different programs scoped to 10, 1 and 1/2 year time frames and by leading the OKR rollout across the company's 14 major business groups
-  - drive alignment across company's 14 major business groups
+  >- drive alignment across company's 14 major business groups
-  - Guided client
+  >- Guided client
-  - Improved PMO efficiency by designing and building a business-focused process for collecting and managing Organized business-side intake and management process around tooling requests so that ideas were vetted and mature when handing to technical product and development teams for building
+  >- Improved PMO efficiency by designing and building a business-focused process for collecting and managing Organized business-side intake and management process around tooling requests so that ideas were vetted and mature when handing to technical product and development teams for building
-  - Fostered consultant growth through career coaching and development
+  >- Fostered consultant growth through career coaching and development

-  <b>Organizational operations product management</b>
+  ><b>Organizational operations product management</b>
-  - Successfully delivered data management tool to client by observing stakeholder activities, aggregating stakeholder feedback, developing and prioritizing backlog and collaborating with development team to ensure build met business needs
+  >- Successfully delivered data management tool to client by observing stakeholder activities, aggregating stakeholder feedback, developing and prioritizing backlog and collaborating with development team to ensure build met business needs
-  - Delivered Enterprise-
+  >- Delivered Enterprise-
-  - Reduced by designing
+  >- Reduced by designing
-  - Developed prioritized backlog
+  >- Developed prioritized backlog

-  <b>Agile implementation and management</b>
+  ><b>Agile implementation and management</b>
-  - Implemented and fostered Agile frameworks within the organization
+  >- Implemented and fostered Agile frameworks within the organization
-  - high performing, collaborative teams
+  >- high performing, collaborative teams
-  - higher quality of work
+  >- higher quality of work
-  - better work life
+  >- better work life

-  <b>Marketing and sales strategy programs development</b>
+  ><b>Marketing and sales strategy programs development</b>
-  - Led v-team within to research market trends and design and implement new marketing and sales strategies targeting growth customer segments and industries
+  >- Led v-team within to research market trends and design and implement new marketing and sales strategies targeting growth customer segments and industries
-  - Influenced positive SLT perception of Startup segment opportunity by crafting strategy pitch addressing startup needs, industry trends, competitive landscape and client priorities
+  >- Influenced positive SLT perception of Startup segment opportunity by crafting strategy pitch addressing startup needs, industry trends, competitive landscape and client priorities
-  - Demonstrated ROI potential of Startup investment opportunity by collaborating with financial SMEs to build research-based financial models
+  >- Demonstrated ROI potential of Startup investment opportunity by collaborating with financial SMEs to build research-based financial models
-  - Enabled client to grow share of the startup ecosystem by facilitating cross-org strategic alignment and producing a customer engagement playbook containing cross-team orchestration and customer journey guidance
+  >- Enabled client to grow share of the startup ecosystem by facilitating cross-org strategic alignment and producing a customer engagement playbook containing cross-team orchestration and customer journey guidance
-  - Assisted 20+ Startups move to client platform by helping Startup LTs map business needs against available engagement programs and navigate onboarding processes
+  >- Assisted 20+ Startups move to client platform by helping Startup LTs map business needs against available engagement programs and navigate onboarding processes